I have been working on this software since 1995 when my wife

 Here

-is a small summary of the history and content of CMAT.
+is a small summary of the history, content, and features of CMAT.

 - Structural Equation Modeling